ATAC-Seq: QC, peak calling, differential accessibility

 gl <- lapply(combi, function(x) plotGC(df, x[1], x[2]))

-ATAC-Seq libraries focus on promoter and other accessible regulatory regions which in mammalian genomes are often associated with higher GC (and CpG) content.
-Therefore we need to assess GC bias in the presence of an enrichment bias.
-One possibility is to split promoters into GC-low and GC-high, and check if their enrichment bias differs.
-Below we remove the enrichment bias by normalization and check if GC bias is also corrected.
-Alternatively, more elaborate normalization techniques such as cqn or qsmooth can be applied.
+ATAC-Seq libraries focus on promoters and other regulatory regions which in mammalian genomes are often associated with higher GC (and CpG) content.
+Therefore an ATAC-Seq enrichment bias will most likely induce a GC bias in the data.
+The question arises which bias should we consider when normalizing the data?
+Below we remove the enrichment bias trend by LOESS-normalization as it has a more pronounced systematic trend and the assumption behind removing it is less specific compared to the GC bias removal.
+But we will check if GC bias is also corrected by removing enrichment bias.
+Alternatively, more elaborate normalization techniques such as cqn or qsmooth might be applied.

 Filter windows (“peak calling”)